Welcome to Dinnington Group Practice

 We are sorry but we cannot issue extra medication or supplies will quickly run out.
 Please order your medication every month as you normally would.

 I want to order an inhaler in case I become unwell?

 We are only issuing inhalers to patients who have used one in the last 12 months.
 If this is not you then please do not ask for inhalers on prescription as we need to supply them to the patients that do need them.

 I need a prescription but I can’t get into the surgery?
 The pharmacy has closed what do I do?

 We are sending all our prescriptions electronically to the pharmacies.
 If you have not already signed up for electronic prescribing you will be asked to do so.
 If a pharmacy closes because of staff shortages or illness we will direct your prescriptions to another site.
 If you are staying at home a well family member or friend can collect your prescriptions for you and the local pharmacies are doing home deliveries where possible.

-My implant or coil has run out and I can’t get it changed.
-What should I do about my contraception?
+My implant or coil has run out, can I get it changed?

 I am due my DEPO.
 Can I still have it?

 Yes, we are still continuing with DEPO injections and will arrange these in the usual way.
 If you do not want to come to the surgery then arrange to speak to a nurse or GP so we can offer you alternative contraception.